wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 {% endhighlight %}

-Note that in this article, we deliberately make a distinction between the two possibilities where the committing transaction enters write phase after the other transaction begins read phase and the opposite.
+Note that in this article, we deliberately make a distinction between the two possibilities where the committing transaction enters write phase *after* the other transaction begins read phase, and the opposite.
 This is because they require quite different solutions to deal with.
 In this section, only the former case is addressed.

-In the given example, transaction 2 begins its write back phase after transaction 1 begins read phase.
+In the given example, transaction 2 begins its write phase after transaction 1 begins read phase.
+They collide on data items A and B. If we take the logical serialization order of OCC, which is usually the order that transaction finishes validation, into consideration, it is obvious that transaction 1 just performs the read operation "too early".
+When transaction 2 decides to commit, it is serialized before transaction 1.
+Transaction 1's first read operation, therefore, must actually return the updated value of A. Failing to observe this order will result in conflicts, as in our example.

+A few techniques can be applied to prevent the race condition.
+In the classical Backward OCC design,

 ### Racing Writes